arturoherrero/arturoherrero.com/_posts/2010/2010-12-20-blogging-like-a-hacker.md

 text into HTML code.
 It is hosted on <s>Heroku</s>
 [GitHub Pages][4]{:target="_blank" rel="noreferrer"}.

-I can use my editor of choice and LiveReload is available during development to automatically reload the content on the browser when files are modified.
+I can use my editor of choice, and LiveReload is available during development to automatically reload the content on the browser when files are modified.

 There are content management systems that are simpler, but one thing I have